Movie Reviews

 An annual viewing around Christmastime, ever since I snatched up the DVD several years back.
 I saw the original broadcast of this back in the day and taped it off the TV onto VHS.
 Will Vinton's Claymation Christmas Celebration was kind of a big deal then, if you were a certain age, as were the California Raisins, and "dinosaurs" as a broad field of interest (shrewdly reflected here in the two hosts, the rather "fruity" Herb and the straight-laced Rex).
 In this sense, this half-hour special is a product of its time.
 I would say claymation itself was novel then as well, and is now a bit dated, but all of these years later it still feels cool to behold, even if it's far less in vogue than computer-generated fare or animated illustrations.

 As for the celebration itself, the various vignettes centered on Christmas, all of them are reasonably worthwhile, as far as family-friendly entertainment goes.
 The "Joy to the World" animated video is almost psychedelic in places, a bit of a drug-induced fever dream with its stream-of-consciousness imagery.
 The most potentially deviant piece would be the "Carol of the Bells" bit, I think; I grin every time the lackey anthropomorphized bell utters, "I lost mine" in a sheepish tone of voice.
-"O Christmas Tree" is a little quaint and doesn't provide any laughs but ends up being very heartwarming.
+"O Christmas Tree" is a little quaint and doesn't provide any laughs but has the effect of being heartwarming.
 The California Raisins doing a late eighties "Motown" avec drum machine version of "Rudolph the Red-Nosed Reindeer" is a good final bit, and I just about choke up every time the baritoned raisin sings, "Come on, come on, come on, and ride my sleigh tonight."
-Overall, the special's wit is much more likely to draw light, occasional chortles than sustained laughter, but they made a goodnatured, visually appealing Christmas special, with some charm, and it's still worth revisiting.
+Overall, the special's wit is much more likely to draw light chuckles than sustained laughter, but they made a goodnatured, visually appealing Christmas special, with some charm, and it's still worth revisiting.

 GO BACK